epfl-ada/ada-2023-project-adaroundtheworld2023/README.md

 **Movie Metadata**.
 In the preprocessing stage, the focus was on handling missing values, which varied by column, being either NaN or empty lists.
-The approach to missing data was tailored to the relevance of the information: for example, box office revenue data, missing for 89% of entries, was completely dropped.
+The approach to missing data was tailored to the relevance of the information.

 **Plot Summaries**.
 As the analysis is mostly based on summaries of the plots, they will be merged with the metadata.